apache/pulsar/site2/docs/cookbooks-deduplication.md

 By default, message deduplication is *disabled* on all Pulsar namespaces.
 To enable it by default on all namespaces, set the `brokerDeduplicationEnabled` parameter to `true` and re-start the broker.

-Even if you set the value of `brokerDeduplicationEnabled`, enabling or disabling via the CLI will override the broker-level default.
+Even if you set the value for `brokerDeduplicationEnabled`, enabling or disabling via Pulsar admin CLI will override the default settings at the broker-level.

 ### Enable message deduplication

-Though message deduplication is disabled by default at broker-level, you can enable message deduplication on specific namespaces using the [`pulsar-admin namespace set-deduplication`](reference-pulsar-admin.md#namespace-set-deduplication) command.
+Though message deduplication is disabled by default at broker-level, you can enable message deduplication for specific namespaces using the [`pulsar-admin namespace set-deduplication`](reference-pulsar-admin.md#namespace-set-deduplication) command.
 You can use the `--enable`/`-e` flag and specify the namespace.
-The following is an example with <tenant>/<namespace>:
+The following is an example with `<tenant>/<namespace>`:

 ```bash
 $ bin/pulsar-admin namespaces set-deduplication \